c0pperdragon/C64-Video-Enhancement/README.md

 The mod is intended to eventually support all revisions of the C64: PAL and NTSC, long boards and short boards and 5V or 12V supply voltage.
-The hardware is probably already compatible (tested with a long 12V-board and a short 5V-boards), but for the various variants of the VIC-II (mainly NTSC) I still need to adapt the firmware.
+The hardware is probably already compatible (tested with a long 12V-board and a short 5V-board), but for some variants of the VIC-II (specifically the 6567R56A that was used in the very first devices) I still need to adapt the firmware.

 The mod was tested to work with the following variants of the VIC-II:
+* 6569R5  (PAL)
-* 8565R2
+* 8565R2  (PAL)
-* 6569R5
+* 8562R4  (NTSC)

 ## Video output

-The mod board generates a YPbPr signal which can be switched to one of three modes:
+The mod board generates a YPbPr signal which can be switched to one of three modes using the onboard slider switch:
 * 240p/288p progressive 50Hz/60Hz
 * 480p/576p progressive 50Hz/60Hz using scanline doubling
 * 480p/576p progressive 50Hz/60Hz with visual scanline effect